DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

 ## Upcoming courses scheduled

-* **Sep.
-8, 2023 @ 9AM - 1PM (Part 1) & Sep.15, 2023 @ 9AM - 1PM (Part 2)**​​​​​​

-​This course will be taught every other month.
-Check the Data Academy calendar the upcoming course dates.

-*Click the green button to be put on the wait list.
+[View the Course Calendar](https://datasf.org/academy/calendar/){: target="_blank" rel="noopener noreferrer"}&nbsp;to see a list of confirmed upcoming classes.
+Enrollment for a class starts about 3 weeks before the course date.

+To be notified when a class opens for enrollment, fill out the&nbsp;[Course Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSdbubwh6VG_QXphYMfJ-YHGqACK5uhlbv6Qs1hdrLaiFnJQCA/viewform){: target="_blank" rel="noopener noreferrer"}&nbsp;and select the courses you’re interested in.
 You will receive an email the next time the class is offered (and seats are available).

-You must seek your supervisor’s approval to attend any Data Academy courses.*
+*Note: You must seek your supervisor’s approval to attend any Data Academy courses.*